coudertlab/CrystalNets.jl/docs/src/index.md

 ## Full installation

+!!!
+WIP
+    The following is a work-in-progress and will be available soon.

 To obtain an executable, `CrystalNets.jl` can be statically compiled.
 To do so, run the following julia script after changing the `INSTALLATION_PATH` variable to the location where the `CrystalNets.jl` executable will be installed.
 Note that this requires the [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl/) module.